-October 1st is Chinese National Day.
+October 1st is the Chinese National Day.
 National Day, celebrating the foundation of the People's Republic of China, is one of the seven legal holidays in China.
-In fact, National Day has appeared for a very long time and should go back to ancient times.
+In fact, National Day has appeared for a very long time and dates back back to ancient times.
 It started in the Western Jin Dynasty (265-316) and originated from the felicitations of happy events in the country.

 There will be a variety of grand ceremonies and activities in China during National Day, such as a great ceremonial review of troops and lighting fireworks in the evening.
 National Day lasts 3 days since the year 1997.
 But people actually get a 7-day vacation which combines National Day holiday and two weekends on either side.

 Origin of the Date

 On October 1, 1949, the People's Republic of China was formally established, with its national capital in Beijing.
 With the help of the Soviets, Mao began reforming the government and the social order of China and the entire society of China was transformed in just a few years.

 As far as official celebrations are concerned, the biggest is National Day, which in the pre-form era was marked by parades in most cities, and a monumental parade in Beijing witnessed by China’s top leaders standing on a podium at the head of enormous Tiananmen Square.

-China National Day’s parade
+China National Day parade

-Usually, National Day’s parade starts at 10:00 in the morning on October 1st on Tian'anmen Square.
+The National Day parade starts at 10:00 in the morning on October 1st on Tian'anmen Square.
 The ceremonial raising of the national flag is the second part of the parade.
-The Leader of China takes a parade car to come into people’s sight.
-The joint headquarters for the military parade will make a statement.
+The Leader of China takes a parade car to come into the people’s view.
+The joint headquarters for the military parade will then make a statement.

-In 2009, there was a formation which consisted of foreigners in China National Day’s parade.
+In 2009, there was a formation which consisted of foreigners in the China National Day parade.
 It was the first time that foreigners took part in the parade since the People's Republic of China was founded in 1949.
 A total of 181 foreigners who come from 53 countries attended the parade.
 They were overseas students studying in Beijing and foreign experts and representatives from foreign companies.

-Foreigner wore Chinese style dress or their national costumes with a print of "One World" and other dressed a T-shirts with "I love China" on them.
-They were waving the China's national flags in the parade.
-The international formation showed the development and Chinese prays of the world peace to the rest of the world.
+Foreigners wore Chinese style dress or their national costumes with a print of "One World" and others dressed in T-shirts with "I love China" on them.
+They were waving the Chinese national flags in the parade.
+The international formation showed the development and Chinese prayers for world peace to the rest of the world.

 Every city will be decorated festively and filled with a variety of festival activities.
 For example, the small size bright-colored Five-star Red Flags are on the sides of the streets in Shanghai.
 The ceremonial raising of the national flag is held solemnly in Lhasa – the capital of Tibet.

-All the places of interesst in China are literally gobbled up by a sea of tourists who take advantage of the National holiday to travel around in the country.
+All the places of interest in China are literally gobbled up by a sea of tourists who take advantage of the National holiday to travel around in the country.
 Thus, it's not so convenient for foreign travelers to travel during this period.
 Tickets and hotels should be booked several days in advance.
 Or, you'd better avoid this peak traveling period.